taw00/dash-electrum-rpm/README.md

 Then browse your desktop menuing system for Dash Electrum! :)

-Primary website for this application is here: <http://electrum.dash.org/>
+Primary website and github for the originating application is here and here: <http://electrum.dash.org/> - <https://github.com/akhavr/electrum-dash>

 For feedback or comment: <t0dd@protonmail.com>

+---

 ## Known issues: